osmandapp/web/main/docs/user/plan-route/web.md

 ### User's tracks (Pro)

-After registration OsmAnd Pro.
-You can see your GPX tracks from OsmAnd Cloud.

 Tracks from user's OsmAnd Cloud.
-It's only for **Pro users**.
+It's only for **Pro users** <ProFeature/>.

+After signin in to OsmAnd Cloud, your GPX tracks will be available.

 ![OsmAnd Web cloud GPX edit](@site/static/img/web/web_cloud_gpx_edit.png)